Kannur VC a 'criminal', was part of conspiracy to attack me: Kerala Governor | Politics

 The Governor accused Vice Chancellor Gopinath Raveendran of being part of the alleged conspiracy to attack the former when he was invited to the varsity amidst the Citizenship Amendment Act (CAA) agitations in the country.

+He was referring to the alleged heckling he faced when he went to inaugurate the Indian History Congress hosted by Kannur University in December 2019.
+As the Governor was about to address, most of the delegates assembled for the event rose, voicing their protest against his stand on the Citizenship Amendment Act which was a burning issue then.

-He claimed that the Raj Bhavan had asked the VC to send a report to the police regarding what had transpired on stage, but he did not do so.
+He further claimed that the Raj Bhavan back then had asked the VC to send a report of what had transpired on stage, but he did not do so.

 The Governor said that he had later received reports from ''very high quarters'' that people knew that the conspiracy was hatched in Delhi. ''He (VC) was part of it,'' he again claimed.